8dylan7/proximitry/src/unity/README.md

 ### Running Unity
+Open this directory as a project in Unity.
 Make sure the box circled in red below is unchecked unless you are hooked up to the robot.
 ![image](https://github.com/8dylan7/proximitry/assets/96851333/0968eb09-c047-48cd-9b8e-9a4cdc828f33)